-We train our students to conduct theoretically-informed and empirically-grounded research in urban and metropolitan settings (US and international), understand interdisciplinary and integrative analyses of complex urban processes and problems, and specialize in techniques for urban analysis with an emphasis on GIS, spatial statistics, or qualitative methods.
+Students are trained to conduct theoretically-informed and empirically-grounded research in urban and metropolitan settings (US and international), understand interdisciplinary and integrative analyzes of complex urban processes and problems, and specialize in techniques for urban analysis with an emphasis on GIS, spatial statistics, or qualitative methods.
 We draw upon our Philadelphia location to provide students with the opportunity to engage in public policy and applied urban research.
 Furthermore, students can utilize our faculty's linkages with public agencies, educational institutions, community-based organizations, non-governmental organizations, and social movements in our region, many other regions in the US , and several significant international locations.

 In Fall 2009, the department accepted its first doctoral students in the new program which is designed to educate students for academic careers in teaching and research, as well as for leadership in governmental and private institutions that work on social, economic, environmental, and equity issues in metropolitan regions.